-One of the world’s busiest airports, London’s Heathrow, is experiencing an unprecedented full-day shutdown on March 21, 2025, after a major power outage caused by a nearby substation fire brought operations to a standstill.
+London’s Heathrow Airport, one of the busiest in the world, is having an unprecedented full-day shutdown on March 21, 2025, after a major power outage occurred as a nearby substation fire brought operations to a standstill.

-Authorities have confirmed that the airport will remain closed until midnight, with severe knock-on disruptions expected to last through the weekend.
+Authorities confirmed that the airport would remain closed until midnight and that severe knock-on disruptions are expected throughout the weekend.

 What Happened

-Late Thursday night, a fire broke out at the North Hyde electrical substation in Hayes, just a few miles from Heathrow.
-The blaze led to a massive power failure affecting airport infrastructure and local neighborhoods.
-More than 70 firefighters and 10 fire engines responded to the incident, with emergency teams evacuating over 150 people from the area.
-As of Friday morning, parts of the transformer remain ablaze, and the fire is still being contained.
+Late on Thursday night, a fire swept through the North Hyde electrical substation in Hayes, just a couple of miles from Heathrow.
+The blaze led to a severe cut that affected airport infrastructure and several homes in the area.
+Over 70 firefighters and 10 fire engines responded to the incident; the emergency teams rescued over 150 people from the neighborhood.
+As of Friday morning, the transformer is still partly ablaze and is being contained.

 Impact on Travel

-- All Heathrow terminals are shut for the day
+- All Heathrow terminals are closed for the day.

-- More than 1,300 flights have been canceled or diverted
+- Over 1,300 flights have been cancelled or diverted so far.

-Travel analytics firm Cirium warned that global disruptions will stretch into next week, citing the scale of rescheduling needed for long-haul flights.
+Travel analytics firm Cirium predicted global disruptions will extend into next week because of the extent of rescheduling needed for long-haul flights.

 “It could take until Monday or longer to get everyone where they need to go,” Cirium said.